 The WSJ website offering the digital edition with a mix of subscription content and free content offers news content to an affluent consumer audience focused on business.
 The website targets an audience that consumes information in a digital environment.

-The WSJ has 12 tabs on the homepage including home, world, U.S., politics, economy, business, technology, markets, and opinion plus others.
+The WSJ has 12 tabs on the homepage including home, world, U.S., politics, economy, business, technology, markets, opinion, arts, life, and real estate.

 The website also provides a search bar easily located near the top right-hand side of the homepage to search for content.
 Digital content at the New York Times offers the same search capability.